utahorange/utahorange.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I'm a freshman at [UCLA](https://www.ucla.edu/) majoring in computer science and broadly interested in computer security (and anything that can possibly relate to it, like hardware security).
+Hello, I'm a freshman at [UCLA](https://www.ucla.edu/) majoring in computer science and broadly interested in computer security (especially with regards to AI or hardware).
 I'm CompTIA Security+ and CCNA-certified.
 In my off-time I enjoy reading and rock climbing.